buildtesters/buildtest/docs/builder.rst

 Parse Buildspecs
 ---------------------

-buildtest will validate each buildspec via JSON schema.
-The validation is done via `jsonschema.validate <https://python-jsonschema.readthedocs.io/en/stable/validate/#jsonschema.validate>`_ library.
+buildtest will validate each buildspec via JSON schema using `jsonschema.validate <https://python-jsonschema.readthedocs.io/en/stable/validate/#jsonschema.validate>`_ library.
 The parser will validate every buildspec with the :ref:`global_schema` using schema file `global.schema.json <https://github.com/buildtesters/buildtest/blob/devel/buildtest/schemas/global.schema.json>`_.

 A buildspec is composed of one or more test sections specified via ``buildspec``